Going to the Source: Buffalo Mozzarella 101

-Thank you for your compliment!
-Our cheeses are always fresh!
+Luisa: Thank you for your compliment!
+Firstly, our cheeses are always fresh!
 The milking and processing are the same day to guarantee the quality of the product!
 The attention in our stables from food (using foods that come only from our countryside), to the care of the animals, guarantees us a good final report on the organoleptic characteristics of milk (such as fat and proteins)!

 I am impressed as Luisa tells us that “the dairy boasts the experience of master cheesemakers, the efficiency of modern equipment and health checks, thus ensuring a healthy cheese!”

 PE: There are many types of cheeses.
 Can you list what is available to us?

 Luisa: Undoubtedly, Mozzarella reigns supreme in the wide choice!